Nucleotides: Biosynthesis and Catabolism

 Lesch-Nyhan Syndrome and SCID

-Two severe disorders, both quite well described, are associated with defects in purine metabolism: Lesch-Nyhan syndrome and severe combined immunodeficiency disease (SCID).
+Two severe disorders, both quite well described, are associated with defects in purine metabolism: Lesch-Nyhan syndrome and the ADA-deficient form of severe combined immunodeficiency disease (SCID).

 Lesch-Nyhan syndrome is an X-linked recessive disorder that results from the loss of a functional hypoxanthine-guanine phosphoribosyltransferase which is encoded by the HPRT1 gene (also often called HGPRT).
 Patients who inherit loss of function mutations in the HPRT1 gene exhibit not only severe symptoms of gout but also a severe malfunction of the nervous system.
 In the most serious cases, patients resort to self-mutilation.
 Common intervention in the self mutilation behavior is to surgically remove the patients teeth following acquisition of the adult teeth.
 Death usually occurs before patients reach their 20th year.